neurogenetics/LRRK2_conditional_v3/README.md

 require(dplyr)
 require(data.table)

-#make a list of the output files from the association tests
+# Make a list of the output files from the association tests
 file.names <- dir("/data/LNG/Julie/Julie_LRRK2_Condi/co_inheritance", pattern="^UKB_P.*cases_control")

-#pull the prefixes for the output files
+# Pull the prefixes for the output files
 file.prefixes <- file.names %>% gsub(pattern="\\..*", replacement="") %>% unique()

 # Use to change SNP from the rsID to the CHR:POS format
 data <- fread("LRRK2_coding_VOI_rsIDs.txt", header=T)